Javeria-Sheraz/Controlling-system-volume-with-fingers/README.md

 2. Clone the repository by running the following command in the terminal and change into the project directory; Run:

    git clone https://github.com/Javeria-Sheraz/Controlling-system-volume-with-fingers.git
+   cd Controlling-system-volume-with-fingers

-3. Create a virtual environment and activate it; Run:
+4. Create a virtual environment and activate it; Run:

    python -m venv venv
    venv\Scripts\activate